 Many of these ideas are borrowed from other VR and AR technology.
 In most cases, HoloLens will simply provide a better way to implement these notions.
 These ideas come from movies, from art installations, and from many years working at an innovative marketing agency where we prototyped these ideas day in and day out.

 Amazon made one click shopping make sense.
 Shopping and the psychology of shopping changes when we make it more convenient, effectively turning instant gratification into a marketing strategy.
 Using HoloLens AR, we can remodel a room with virtual furniture and then purchase all the pieces on an interactive menu floating in the air in front of us when we find the configuration we want.
 We can try and buy virtual clothes.
-With a wave of the hand we can stock our pantry, stock our refrigerator … wait, come to think of it, with decent AR, do we even need furniture and clothes anymore?
+With a wave of the hand we can stock our pantry, stock our refrigerator … wait, come to think of it, with decent AR, do we even need furniture or clothes anymore?

 IllumiRoom was a Microsoft project that never quite made it to product but was a huge hit on the web.
 The notion was to extend the XBox One console with projections that reacted to what was occurring in the game but could also extend the visuals of the game into the entire living room.
 IllumiRoom (which I was fortunate enough to see live the last time I was in Redmond) also uses a Kinect sensor to scan the room in order to calibrate projection mapping onto surfaces like bookshelves, tables and potted plants.
 As you can guess, this is the same team that came up with RoomAlive.
 A setup that includes a $1,500 projector and a Kinect is a bit complicated, especially when a similar effect can now be created using a single unit HoloLens.